 Did you know?
 The Uvaro School Page on LinkedIn in a hub of activity for thousands of people in the B2B SaaS and wider tech sales spaces: Recruiters, workers, managers, influencers, friends, and more.

 So you found a promising position – but what’s it really like to work there?
 Will it be a good fit?
 Thanks to sites like Glassdoor and RateMyEmployer, you can get a user-generated peek behind the curtain and evaluate your options on criteria like company culture, CEOs, benefits, and salary from those who’ve worked there before.

-Yes, you could open a template in your word processor, but there are so many resumé-builder tools out there – many of which have free options – that you can actually try a few and see which results you like the best!
-Answer a few prompts, drag-and-drop your information around, and you’ll have a professional result without the hassle.
+Yes, you could open a template in your word processor, but there are tons of resumé-builder tools out there – many of which have free options.
+Try out a few see which results you like the best!
+Simply answer a few prompts, drag-and-drop your information around, and you’ll have a professional result without the hassle.

-Finding a job is largely a numbers game: the more applications you send, the more likely you’ll land something great.
-But when it comes to keeping track of where you’ve applied and when, along with the application materials you sent… it all adds up.
-You can use organization apps like Trello or Asana to keep track of those details.
-Flag jobs you’re interested in; track and manage every application and attachment you send; set deadlines and follow-up reminders; it’s all possible, all in one place.
+When it comes to keeping track of where you’ve applied and when, along with the application materials you sent… it all adds up.
+Use organization apps like Trello or Asana to keep track of those details.
+Flag jobs you’re interested in; track and manage every application and attachment you send; set deadlines and follow-up reminders.
+Keep yourself organized, all in one place!

 Apply like a boss

 In the end, free sales tools don’t land jobs – people do.
 You’ll still have to do the legwork and shine like the diamond you are.
 But free sales tools are indispensable in helping you nail down the right roles and present yourself at your best, all while making the whole process a little more efficient and a little less painful.